lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 These functions are used to process respectively the Dev and the App Interface Identifiers (DevIID and AppIID) of the IPv6 addresses.
 AppIID CDA is less common since current LPWAN technologies frames contain a single address, which is the Dev's address.

-The IID value MAY be computed from the Device ID present in the Layer 2 header, or from some other stable identifier.
+The IID value MAY be computed from the Device ID present in the L2 header, or from some other stable identifier.
 The computation is specific to each LPWAN technology and MAY depend on the Device ID size.

-In the Downlink direction, this DevIID CDA is used to determine the L2 addresses used by the LPWAN.
+In the downlink direction (Dw), at the compressor, this DevIID CDA may be used to generate the L2 addresses on the LPWAN, based on the packet destination address.

 ### Compute-\*

 Some fields are elided during compression and reconstructed during decompression.
-This is the case for length and Checksum, so:
+This is the case for length and checksum, so:

 * compute-length: computes the length assigned to this field.
 This CDA MAY be used to compute IPv6 length or UDP length.